 But it's very simple.
 It depends on what you're calling it.

-If you call it the 20th century, then the "20th" implies that your counting from something.
+If you call it the 20th century, then the "20th" implies that you started counting from something earlier.
 What are you counting from?
 The beginning of the Christian era.
 There was no year 0, so we start with the year 1.
 This means the 1st century went from 1 to 100, the 2nd century went from 2 to 200, and the 20th century went from 1901 to 2000.

 In the same way, the start of the new decade depends on which decade you're talking about.
 If you're talking about the 3rd decade of the 21st century, then that's very clearly 2001 to 2100.
 However, if you're talking about the 20's, then that means 2020 to 2029.